thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 The new constraint is exactly the same as the one for the habitat, and will have exactly the same effect, that is, keeping your ship from moving below the level of the ground.

 11.5.
 Run the build script and refresh the browser.
-Let the raider grab the habitat and carry it up a short distance, then shoot the raider.
+Let the enemy grab the habitat and carry it up a short distance, then shoot the enemy.
 The habitat will fall back to the planet surface.
 Also, you will no longer be able to fly your ship below the surface of the planet, although you can still smack into it as fast as you want with no consequences.
 And there's no such thing as friction, so you'll keep your velocity, too, meaning you'll just sort of slide along the ground indefinitely, and you'll have to actually accelerate upward for a second before you can rise again.
 But we'll ignore those issues for now.
 One problem at a time.

 12. Adding Win and Lose Conditions
 ----------------------------------

 12.1.
 The program we've written so far is closer to being a real game than ever, but it still lacks some things.
-For one thing, the only way to lose is by running into a raider.
+For one thing, the only way to lose is by running into a enemy.
 But even when that happens, the game doesn't really end, it just keeps running forever.
 It's a little like being a ghost, I guess.
 No closure.

-And there's no way to win, either, other than whatever feeling of satisfaction you can derive from a single habitat not being destroyed by alien raiders.
-After you shoot the raider, the game just sort of keeps on going forever.
+And there's no way to win, either, other than whatever feeling of satisfaction you can derive from a single habitat not being destroyed by alien enemies.
+After you shoot the enemy, the game just sort of keeps on going forever.
 You've got this cool space fighter with wicked plasma blasters, but nothing to shoot with them.
 Having growing up in our modern go-go culture, most players prefer more external validation.

 So let's add some.
-We'll add some code that checks each tick to see if there are no more raiders, in which case the player wins, or if there are no more habitats, in which case, the player loses, or if the player's ship has been destroyed, in which case, again, the player loses.
+We'll add some code that checks each tick to see if there are no more enemies, in which case the player wins, or if there are no more habitats, in which case, the player loses, or if the player's ship has been destroyed, in which case, again, the player loses.
 In any case, a message will be displayed that explains what just happened, and the game will return to the title screen.

 Since the planet is guaranteed not to be destroyed no matter what, we'll put the triggers that fire when the game is won or lost on the planet itself.
 We could declare the entirety of the Triggerable property in the constructor of Planet, but it's quite long, so it might be better to break it out into its own method, or even several methods.
 So first, open Planet.ts and insert the methods below: